|

 As

-PiA will be closing its doors today, 31 December 2011, and closing its
+PiA will be closing its doors today, 31 December 2011, and closing

-kindly contact their banks and CANCEL these.
+to kindly contact their banks and CANCEL these.

 We

-do appreciate that you have given to PiA so generously in the past but
+do appreciate that you have given to PiA so generously in the past

-we do not want you to be out of pocket.
+but we do not want you to be out of pocket.

 If

-there are any funds in the Bank left over when PiA has met its
+there are any funds in the Bank left over when PiA has met its liabilities

-project, as set out in our Memorandum and Articles of Association.
+as set out in our Memorandum and Articles of Association.

 Top^